NecmiKural/QuizApp/README.md

 This is a fullstack application for sharing posts, making comments, liking posts.
-Backend provided with Java Spring Boot and frontend is React.
+Backend provided with Java Spring Boot, frontend is React, database is MySql.

 I have used java version 17.